-TABUK CITY, Kalinga – Gov. James Edubba underscored the importance of the reign of law and order in speeding up the growth and development of remote communities and the provincial government is inclined to work hard for the settlement of the tribal conflict between the Butbut tribe of Tinglayan town and the Betwagan Tribe of nearby Sadanga, Mountain Province.
+TABUK CITY, Kalinga – Gov. James Edduba underscored the importance of the reign of law and order in speeding up the growth and development of remote communities and the provincial government is inclined to work hard for the settlement of the tribal conflict between the Butbut Tribe of Tinglayan town and the Betwagan Tribe of nearby Sadanga, Mountain Province.

 The governor pointed out that the Butbut-Betwagan tribal conflict is the only remaining dispute among tribes in the region thus it is one of the major thrusts of the concerned local governments to settle this to achieve the primary objective of making the Cordillera the most peaceful place in the country.